Friedrich Wilhelm von Lossberg

 Friedrich Wilhelm von Lossberg (20 April 1720 – 25 June 1800) was a Hessian Lieutenant General fighting with the British-allied German contingents in the American Revolutionary War.
 He was sent to America in 1776 as a colonel commanding the First Brigade of the Second Hessian Division under Lieutenant General Wilhelm von Knyphausen.
 Von Knyphausen in turn was second in command under General Leopold Philip de Heister.

 During the course of the war, in 1777, disagreements between General Sir William Howe and Heister led to the latter's recall, and Von Knyphausen replaced him.
 In May 1782, after the British surrender at the Battle of Yorktown in October 1781, Von Lossberg replaced Von Knyphausen as the last commander of the Hessian troops in North America.

 Early life

-Von Lossberg was born in Sulbed, Rinteln, County of Schaumburg on 20 April 1720 and married Dorothea Elisabeth Gmeling (1725-1821).
+Von Lossberg was born in Sylbach, County of Lippe on 20 April 1720 and married Dorothea Elisabeth Gmeling (1725-1821).
 His son Johann Karl Jeremias von Lossberg (1750-1804) served as a lieutenant during the American Revolution with the Grenadierbataillon von Lengerke (made up of the Grenadier companies Leibinfanterie Regiment, Regiment Prinz Carl, Regiment Donop and Regiment Bose).
 Jeremias married Henriette von Kospoth, the daughter of Major General Heinrich Julius Graf von Kospoth (17 March 1724 – 26 February 1801) with whom Friedrich Wilhelm had served in the American War of Independence.